Shaping the distribution of neural responses with interneurons in a recurrent circuit model: Gaussianization of natural image statistics

-We first apply Alg.~\ref{alg:online} in the scalar setting $N=K=1$ to demonstrate that our choice of activation function in \eqref{eq:f} is indeed well matched to the shape of heavy-tailed marginals of wavelet coefficients.
-For each image, we ran Alg.~\ref{alg:online} on the wavelet coefficients with $\mu=0$, learning rates $(\eta_g,\eta_\theta)=(10^{-5},10^{-5})$ and batch size 10 for $10^5$ iterations.
+We first apply Alg.~\ref{alg:online} in the scalar setting $N=K=1$ to demonstrate that our choice of activation function in \eqref{eq:f} is indeed well matched to the shape of heavy-tailed marginals of local filter responses.
+For each image, we ran Alg.~\ref{alg:online} on the local filter responses with $\mu=0$, learning rates $(\eta_g,\eta_\theta)=(10^{-5},10^{-5})$ and batch size 10 for $10^5$ iterations.
 Fig.~\ref{fig:scalar}CD shows the learned interneuron activation functions $gf(\theta,\cdot)$ and the learned transforms $T(\cdot)$.
 Fig.~\ref{fig:scalar}E shows histograms of the circuit responses.
-Compared to the wavelet coefficients, the responses are visually much closer to Gaussian.
+Compared to the local filter responses, the circuit responses are visually much closer to Gaussian.
 We found that the circuit performs worse when the distribution $p_s$ is more `peaked' around zero (i.e., when $s$ is sparser and the fitted shape parameter $\beta$ is smaller), as evidenced by the mismatch between the response distribution $p_r$ and the Gaussian distribution $\gN(0,1)$ near zero in the bottom row of Fig.~\ref{fig:scalar}E (see Appx.~\ref{apdx:experiments} for more examples).
 However, even in this case, the interneuron activation and circuit transform are close to optimal (Fig.~\ref{fig:scalar}CD, bottom row).